dinger1986/unifi-captive-portal/README.md

 # UniFi Captive Portal

-A [UniFi](https://www.ubnt.com) external captive portal which captures email addresses and saves them to a [DynamoDB](https://aws.amazon.com/dynamodb/) table.
+A [UniFi](https://www.ubnt.com) external captive portal which captures email addresses and saves them to a csv file, plan will be to email automatically on a set schedule.

 ## Running